 Is done on site on our own range.
 Children have to follow safety rules but will shoot numerous times at targets, balloons and odd shapes.
 There is often some form of competition.

 Is a more challenging gully scramble.
-More drops, jumps, rope work, water and fun.
+More drops, jumps off waterfalls, rope work, water and fun.
 Venues vary according to weather conditions and the group's age and ability.

 The group goes out in 2 person open canoes and learns how to paddle as a pair, various skills and how to watch out for and aid each other.
-Subsequent trips may allow a group to go out on a river to encounter rapids and white water.
-Initial experiences are on canals and placid rivers.
+Trips may be on canals but some situations allow a group to go out on a river to encounter rapids and white water.
+Initial experiences are usually on canals and placid rivers.